 Coupled with Glycolic Acid, Retinol improves overall skin texture and helps control comedonal acne- whiteheads, blackheads, and cysts.
 Dr. Zenovia’s Advanced Retinol Night Repair Treatment essentially delivers the prescription effect in a non-prescription product due to the way it’s been formulated using a micro polymer system stabilizer.
 This system encases the retinol inside like a sponge, keeping the molecule stable as it travels past the barrier, into the tissue, and finally into the cell.
 The micro polymer system also allows the molecule to come out of the system slowly, giving it a time-release effect.
 Bathing the skin in this active molecule over time makes it less irritating.

 Note from Dr. Zenovia: It’s important to gradually introduce these ingredients into your skincare routine.
+Using Glycolic Acid and Retinol in the same routine is not recommended for sensitive skin types.
 If excessive dryness or irritation occurs, reduce application.

 Professional Chemical Peels